stellar/slingshot/zkvm/src/signature/signature.md

 Input:
 - `&self`
 - transcript: `&Transcript` - the message to be signed should have been committed to the transcript beforehand.
-(TODO: pass in a mutable borrow of a transcript instead of just a borrow.)
+(TODO: pass in a mutable borrow of a transcript instead of a borrow.)
 - P: `VerificationKey`

 Operation: